SystemsGenetics/granny/docs/users_guide/modules/apples/starch_rating.rst

 Starch Rating Results
 ---------------------
 Similar to the segmentation step, a new folder named ``starch`` will be created in the ``results`` results folder.
 It too will have a sub folder with the date the analysis was run.
-Inside this folder will be the results file named ``results.csv`` and images of each apple, with regions of starch colored in a dark gray tansparent amsk.
+Inside this folder will be the results file named ``results.csv`` and images of each apple, with regions of starch colored in a dark gray transparent mask.

 .. image:: ../../../_static/users_guide/starch_results_folder.png